18F/join.tts.gsa.gov/positions/Data-Analytics-Product-Managers.md

 **SPECIALIZED EXPERIENCE REQUIREMENTS:**

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
-Specialized experience for this role will be posted once finalized.
+Specialized experience for this role is defined as:
+  - Experience developing and implementing a product strategy that aligns with strategic objectives and user needs
+  - Experience leading cross-functional teams of software engineers, data analysts, user experience/user interface designers to develop and deliver features
+  - Experience overseeing product design and working with designers to create user-friendly tools, dashboards and reporting systems
+  - Experience utilizing web and data analytics and data management tools to inform product strategy and monitor performance
+  - Experience developing and maintaining relationships with internal and external stakeholders to represent and advance program interests

 ## How to Apply